SmallHedge/2dParallax/readme.txt

 Configuration:
 Backgrounds (Array)  - Set intensity of the parallax IsBackground (bool) - Is it parallax for the foreground or background?
-Height Multiplier (float) - Should the parallax affect height?
+Change Anchors On Start (bool) - Update the anchors of the backgrounds to be at their position when the game starts Height Multiplier (float) - Should the parallax affect height?
 Anchor (Transform) (OPTIONAL) - The anchor position of the parallax Game Camera (Transform) - The camera (transform) to do the parallax from